RocketChat/Rocket.Chat/app/drupal/README.md

   Bear in mind that the Client ID should not be guessable,but is seen in the URL when doing the login.
 - fill in the 'Client Secret'.
-  This should be treated as a Secret Key (like the Secret Key of a TLS certificate). it __must not__ be guesable or derivable, and is best a Alphanumerical sequence between 16 and 48 cahracters long (longer would be better but longer than 48 characters can be problem with long URI's)
+  This should be treated as a Secret Key (like the Secret Key of a TLS certificate). it __must not__ be guesable or derivable, and is best a Alphanumerical sequence between 16 and 48 characters long (longer would be better but longer than 48 characters can be problem with long URI's)
 - fill in the  Drupal's BaseURL.
 - on the Drupal use the "Restrict redirect URIs" Setting to limit possible exploits. and set the Redirect URI's to